eurica-larazo/do/README.md

 # do
-Docker Boiler plate with do commands
+Docker Boilerplate with do commands